 Many medications are available to treat MS. Some of those medications may help relieve your symptoms during a relapse or flare.
-Others decrease the risk of new lesions from forming and help slow the progression of the disease.
+Others decrease the risk of new lesions forming and help slow the disease progression.

-The Food and Drug Administration (FDA) has approved more than a dozen disease-modifying therapies (DMTs) to help slow the development of new lesions.
+The Food and Drug Administration (FDA) has approved more than a dozen disease-modifying therapies (DMTs) to help slow the formation of new lesions.

 Most DMTs have been developed to treat relapsing forms of MS. However, some of them are used to treat other types of MS.

-Many DMTs have shown promise for preventing new lesions in people with MS. For example, the following medications may help prevent lesions:
+Many DMTs have shown promise for preventing new lesions.
+For example, the following medications may help stop lesions from developing:

 - interferon beta-1b (Betaseron)